“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 If you believe your police report is wrong, act quickly.
 In Tampa and throughout Hillsborough County, you can take these steps to correct or clarify your report:

 - Get a copy of the report.
 At the scene, you should be given a Driver Exchange of Information, which is a one-page crash report.
 Sometimes it’s emailed to our clients.
-The full Traffic Crash Report is multiple pages (usually 3-4 pages) with a lot more information such as a diagram of the scene, witness statements, if citations are issued, and more.
-This full Traffic Crash Report usually takes 7- 14 days and can be downloaded from the Florida Highway Safety and Motor Vehicle here.
+The full Traffic Crash Report is multiple pages (usually 3-4 pages) with a lot more information, such as a diagram of the scene, witness statements, if citations are issued, and more.
+This full Traffic Crash Report usually takes 7- 14 days and can be downloaded from the Florida Department of Highway Safety and Motor Vehicles (FLHSMV) here.

 - Review it carefully.
 Identify the specific errors, especially factual ones like location, witness names, or vehicle descriptions.